-• Government publications and surveys such as the U.S. Department of Commerce Economic Census;
+• Government publications and surveys such as the U.S. Census Bureau's Economic Census;

-- Data compiled by individual New York State agencies such as information from the Department of Transportation and the Department of Environmental Conservation; and - Industry surveys and information, such as the information provided by the Cornell University School of Hotel and Food Service Management.
+- Data compiled by individual New York State agencies; and - Industry surveys and information, such as the information provided by General Aviation Manufacturers Association.

 The report bases the historical estimates on the most recent data available.
 If data are not available for a particular year covered by the report, the tax expenditure is estimated from the most recent data.
 For example, where 2002 represents the latest year for which relevant data are available, the 2002 data are used to derive the historical estimates.
 Historical estimates may vary from prior year reports due to the availability of more recent data.
-From the most recent data, tax expenditure estimates are projected to 2007 levels.
-Historical estimates are projected to 2007 levels using the New York State Division of the Budget's December 2006 forecast of the U.S. and New York economies.
+From the most recent data, tax expenditure estimates are projected to 2008 levels.
+Historical estimates are projected to 2008 levels using the New York State Division of the Budget's 2007 forecast of the U.S. and New York economies.
 Where applicable, such measures as price, employment, and productivity were used to extrapolate to the expenditure value.